Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

 This command will output a table of installed packages and properties such as `Name, Id, Version` & `Available Source`.

-Interestingly, this command will even display packages that were not originally installed through the Windows Package Manager.
+Interestingly, this command will even display packages that were not originally installed through Windows Package Manager.

 ## Silently Uninstalling a Package